-Imports The Haskell standard libraries are divided into a number of modules.
+The Haskell standard libraries are di-Imports vided into a number of modules.
 The functionality provided by those libraries is accessed by importing into your source file.
 To import all everything exported by a library, just use the module name: